jadsaad06/jadsaad06/README.md

 ## 🌱 Current Projects and Interests

 - Cooperating with 2 peers to create a **React Native Macro/Fitness Tracker and Meal Prepper Application** to help users monitor and achieve their fitness and health goals.
-- Building a **Live Chatting Website** using the **MERN (MongoDB, Express, React, Node.js)** Framework to further my knowledge and get closer to creating a social media website
 - Enhancing my skills in **modern C++**, **Python scripting**, and **data structures**.

 ---